Gothic War (535–554): Capture of Ravenna

-Troops from Dalmatia reinforced Belisarius and he moved against Ravenna.
-Detachments moved north of the Po and the imperial fleet patrolled the Adriatic, cutting the city off from supplies.
-Inside the Gothic capital, Vitiges received a Frankish embassy looking for an alliance but after the events of the previous summer no trust was placed in Frankish offers.
-Soon afterwards an embassy came from Constantinople, bearing surprisingly lenient terms from Justinian.
-Anxious to finish the war and concentrate against the impending Persian war, the emperor offered a partition of Italy; the lands south of the Po would be retained by Constantinople, those north of the river by the Goths.
-Goths readily accepted the terms, but Belisarius, judging this to be a betrayal of all he had striven to achieve, refused to sign even though his generals disagreed with him.
+Troops from Dalmatia reinforced Belisarius, and he moved against Ravenna.
+Detachments moved north of the Po, and the imperial fleet patrolled the Adriatic Sea, cutting the city off from supplies.
+Inside the Gothic capital, Vitiges received a Frankish embassy looking for an alliance, but after the events of the previous summer, no trust was placed in the Frankish offers.
+Soon afterward, an embassy came from Constantinople, bearing surprisingly lenient terms from Justinian.
+Anxious to finish the war and concentrate against the impending Persian war, the Emperor offered a partition of Italy; the lands south of the Po would be retained by Constantinople, those north of the river by the Goths.
+Goths readily accepted the terms, but Belisarius refused to sign even though his generals disagreed with him.

-Disheartened, the Goths offered to make Belisarius, whom they respected, the western emperor.
+Disheartened, the Goths offered to make Belisarius, whom they respected, the emperor of the Western Roman Empire.
 Belisarius had no intention of accepting the role but saw how he could use this situation to his advantage and feigned acceptance.
-In May 540 Belisarius and his army entered Ravenna; the city was not looted, while the Goths were well treated and allowed to keep their properties.
+In May 540, Belisarius and his army entered Ravenna; the city was not looted, while the Goths were well treated and allowed to keep their properties.
 In the aftermath of Ravenna's surrender, several Gothic garrisons north of the Po surrendered.
-Others remained in Gothic hands, among which were Ticinum, where Uraias was based and Verona, held by Ildibad.
-Soon after, Belisarius sailed for Constantinople, where he was refused the honour of a triumph.
-Vitiges was named a patrician and sent into comfortable retirement, while the captive Goths were sent to reinforce the eastern armies.
+Others remained in Gothic hands, among which were Ticinum, where Uraias was based, and Verona, held by Ildibad.
+Soon after, Belisarius sailed for Constantinople, where he was refused the honor of a triumph.
+Vitiges was named a patrician, while the captive Goths were sent to reinforce the eastern armies.

-Gothic revival, 541–551

-A 16th-century perception of a Goth, illustrated in the manuscript Théâtre de tous les peuples et nations de la terre avec leurs habits et ornemens divers, tant anciens que modernes, diligemment depeints au naturel.
-Painted by Lucas d'Heere in the 2nd half of the 16th century.
-Preserved in the Ghent University Library.
+Gothic revival and dissolution, 541–554

 Reigns of Ildibad and Eraric

 If Belisarius had not been recalled, he would probably have completed the conquest of the peninsula within a few months.
 This, which would have been the best solution, was defeated by the jealousy of Justinian; and the peace proposed by the Emperor, which was the next best course, was defeated by the disobedience of his generals.
-Between them they bear the responsibility of inflicting upon Italy twelve more years of war.
+Between them, they bear the responsibility of inflicting upon Italy twelve more years of war.